Wesleyan-Media-Project/race_of_focus/README.md

 Given that you are using data from existing ads we collected and processed, keep in mind that there is no correct order for the R scripts in this repo to be ran.
 Each R script is ran independently and is based on different data.

 You can find the exact files needed for each script by looking at the code in the R script that you are running and specifically at what is under #Input files.
-For example, `path_140m_vars <- "../fb_2020/fb_2020_140m_adid_var1.csv.gz"` means that you need the file `fb_2020_140m_adid_var1.csv.gz`.
+For example, `path_140m_vars <- "../fb_2020/fb_2020_140m_adid_var1.csv.gz"` means that you need the file `fb_2020_140m_adid_var1.csv.gz`, which is hosted on our Figshare (discussed at the very begining of this section).

-Some of the files needed are not actually in the GitHub directories due to being too large.
-Instead, these are available on Figshare.
-These include the files that are used in the first line of code after #Input Files.

 Here are dependency repos or steps you will need to follow before running this repo.
 The outputs from these scripts are used as input files in race of focus scripts.